faradayio/numbers/_posts/2010-10-25-we-are-an-xml-web-service.markdown

 </hash>
 {% endhighlight %}

-Just trying to make it easy!
+We're just trying to make it easy to connect with us, whether your application speaks XML, JSON, or even <tt>x-www-form-urlencoded</tt>.